compthinking/compthinkblog/_posts/draft-2019-07-10-conference-rldm.md

 So, if your models are bad then picking the MLE for the dynamics isn't a good idea even using importance sampling has problems because it can have very high variance even though it isn't biased.

-##A Big Idea
+## A Big Idea

 Unlike in supervised learning these are really hard in RL:

 - structural risk minimization
 - cross validation

 ![20190707_174155](/Users/mcrowley/Downloads/rldm2019/20190707_174155.jpg)

-There are promising methods for dealing with this in non i. i. d. domains but it's hard.
+There are promising methods for dealing with this in non i.i.d. domains but it's hard.

 ## Moving the Goalpost